lukechanning/rails-gun-uploader/README.md

 #### A note concerning S3 Uploads

-All S3 uploads are validated and live.
-A bucket will also not duplicate items by default, but will simply update them.
-Because we are not using an upload library like [Paperclip](https://github.com/thoughtbot/paperclip) or [Carrierwave](https://github.com/carrierwaveuploader/carrierwave), you will need to explore your own mock and stub options.
+All S3 uploads are live, authentic responses.
+However, VCR will record and mock responses after the first successful request.
+A bucket will also not duplicate items by default, but will update them.
+Because we are not using an upload library like [Paperclip](https://github.com/thoughtbot/paperclip) or [Carrierwave](https://github.com/carrierwaveuploader/carrierwave), you will need to explore additional mock and stub options on your own.

 ## Built With